DiceTechnology/dice-fairlink/README.md

 dice-fairlink will return `my-cluster-r1` for the first connection request, `my-cluster-r2` to the second and, `my-cluster-r3` to the third.
 The forth request for a connection will again return `my-cluster-r1`, and so forth.

-Only replicas in the `available` state will be used.
-Optionally, a connection test is also performed before the replica is returned to the application.
+A connection test is performed before the replica is returned to the application.
 This is controlled by the `validateConnection` property (see Driver Properties section).

 In this example dice-fairlink will use the available mysql driver to establish the connection to the read replica.